GOP In Disarray: Gaetz Attacks Liz Cheney At Wyoming Rally

-Category: World Politics Hits: 4Well, this is novel.
+Category: World Politics Hits: 5Well, this is novel.
 A Republican congressman staging a political rally in another state just to attack their own Republican congresswoman for voting against Trump on impeachment.
 Apparently, Cheney already has a primary opponent and was recently censured by the Wyoming legislature.
 Republicans have well and truly lost their friggin' minds.
 Source: The Hill Rep. Matt Gaetz (R-Fla.), one of former President Trump’s most ardent supporters, took aim at House Republican Conference Chairwoman Liz Cheney (Wyo.) on her own turf Thursday, holding a rally calling for her ouster.
 Hundreds gathered outside the Capitol in Cheyenne, where the Florida Republican railed against the No. 3 Republican in the House just one day after House Minority Leader Kevin McCarthy (R-Calif.) called on members of the conference to stop attacking each other as divisions in the party become increasingly more evident in the post-Trump era.

 Read more https://crooksandliars.com/2021/01/matt-gaetz-goes-after-liz-cheney-rally